-Therapy typically includes making a list of your trauma, triggers, and the things you’ve been avoiding, and slowly face them one by one in therapy.
+Therapy typically includes making a list of your trauma, triggers, and the things you’ve been avoiding, and slowly facing them one by one in therapy.

-Typically medications go hand in hand with any types of therapy you chose.
+Typically medications go hand in hand with any type of therapy you chose.
 Ultimately, it is your choice.

-Medications can help you atop thinking and reacting to triggers, nightmares, and flashbacks.
+Medications can help you stop thinking and reacting to triggers, nightmares, and flashbacks.
 They have the ability to provide a positive outlook.